 I recently heard a spokesperson for a Prisoner Action Group outlining the denial of civil liberties associated with prison.
-I must admit that I don't think prison is a most useful social organization.
-It seems to me more appropriate for people to work and pay for the damage they cause their fellow citizens, rather than for us to pay taxes for their enforced stay in prison.
+I must admit that I don't view prison as the most useful of social organizations.
+It seems more appropriate for a criminal to work and pay for the damage they cause their fellow citizens, than for theie fellow citizens to have to pay taxes for the criminal's incarceration.
 Prisons should exist for those who are too dangerous to let out on the streets.
-Yet, the question is this, is it a denial of a person's fundamental civil liberties to throw them into jail?
+Yet, the question is this, is it a denial of a person's fundamental civil liberties to incarcerate a person found guilty of a criminal offense?
 Have their human rights been infringed?

-There are two opposing views of society.
+There are two opposing ways to view society.
 On the one hand, we can have a society where we all exist for the common good.
-Individual thought and action are assessed on the grounds of the benefit for society at large.
+Individual thought and action is assessed on the grounds of the benefit for society at large.
 On the other hand, we can have a society were we all exist for the individual good.
-Individual thought and action are assessed on the grounds of the benefit for the individual.
-Communism and anarchy are the two extremes we face.
-A just society seems to have a mix of both, even though they are opposites.
+Individual thought and action is assessed on the ground of the benefits that flow to the individual.
+So, communism and anarchy are the two extremes, and a just society seems to have a mix of both held in tension.